paragi/PHP-websocket-client/index.md

 #Contribute

 Please let me know if there is any problems with the code.
-Any contributions are accepted, if the code looks ok.
+Any contributions are accepted, if the code looks nice, not bloated and otherwise reasonable.

 #License: MIT: Free